xp44mm/Notebook/F#/Programming with Objects.md

 * Implementation hierarchies tend to leak across API boundaries, revealing how objects are implemented rather than how they can be used and composed.

 * Implementation hierarchies are often fragile in response to minor changes in program specification.
 There is pressure on developers to put too much functionality in base classes, anticipating the needs of all derivations.
-There’s also pressure to go back and change the base class as new needs arise.
+There's also pressure to go back and change the base class as new needs arise.
 This gives rise to the “fragile base class” problem, a major curse of object-oriented programming.

 If implementation inheritance is used, you should in many cases consider making all implementing classes private or hiding all implementing classes behind a signature.
 For example, the `FSharp.Collections.Seq` module provides many implementations of the `seq<'T>` interface but exposes no implementation inheritance.